BruceEckel/BruceEckel-hugo/content/post/java-object-equivalence.md

 cause problems if you start by using `int`s and then later change to `Integer`s, or vice-versa.

-In Java 9 and on, the use of `new Integer()` is deprecated to eliminate this issue.
-Think about that.
-Java has included this very odd behavior for *two decades* before acknowledging it was a mistake.
+In Java 9 and on, the use of `new Integer()` is deprecated because it is so much less efficient than `Integer.valueOf()`.
+Thus, you should avoid `new Integer()`, `new Double()`, etc. in Java 8 as well.
+Deprecating something for efficiency reasons is not something I've seen before (it might have happened, but this is the first time I've been aware of it).

 When working with floating-point numbers, you encounter different equivalence problems, not because of Java but because of the nature of floating-point